manjaro-sway/manjaro-sway/README.md

 ## How to install

 You can find the weekly ISO images on [github releases](https://github.com/manjaro-sway/manjaro-sway/releases).
+Depending on their size (due to a 2GB limit for github releases), the iso *may* be split into a multipart zip archive.
 To extract the regular images from multipart zip archive, download both the `z01` and the `zip` files, and run the command:

 ```bash
 zip -FF manjaro-sway-*.zip --out manjaro-full.zip && unzip manjaro-full.zip